shivamsinghtomar78/AI-GirlFriend/README.md

 ### Database Management
 The SQLite database is automatically created when you first run the backend.
 Tables are created using SQLAlchemy models.

-## API Documentation

-Once the backend is running, visit http://localhost:8000/docs for interactive API documentation.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is for development and educational purposes.